Wyndham-Carseland Provincial Park

 Wyndham-Carseland Provincial Park is a provincial park in Alberta, Canada, located 24.5 km south of Strathmore and 4 km south of Carseland, along Highway 24.

+Location

 This provincial park is situated on both shores of the Bow River, at an elevation of 910 m and has an area of 2.4 km2.
 It was established on May 2, 1979, and is maintained by Alberta Environment and Parks.

+Fauna

-It is home to a diverse selection of wildlife including timber wolves, beavers, moose, black bears, a large variety of birds, coyotes, mule deer, and grizzly bears.
+It is home to a diverse selection of wildlife including northern Rocky Mountain wolves, North American beavers, western moose, black bears, a large variety of birds, coyotes, mule deer, and grizzly bears.
 The Bow River from the Carseland Weir to the Highway 24 bridge holds a number of game fish species including brown and rainbow trout, northern pike and Rocky Mountain whitefish.
 Fishing regulations are enforced by Alberta Fish and Wildlife officers.

+Campground closure

 Wyndham-Carseland campground was affected by the June 2013 floods in Southern Alberta and was closed until 2015.